-Next you’ll turn on the mixer and start adding flour.
+Next, you’ll turn on the mixer and start adding flour.
 How much?
 Well, you’re going to keep adding flour until the all the dough is pulled off the sides and bottom of the mixer.
 The goal is to use the least amount of flour possible to achieve this.
 Why?
-Simple.
-It means you’ll have super yummy bread – and it won’t be dry or crumbly.
+Using the least amount of flour possible means you’ll have super yummy bread – and it won’t be dry or crumbly.

 I turn the mixer off when I add flour, then turn it on for a minute to evaluate how much more I need to add.
 I do this because I have four small children who like to help… and I like their fingers where they are – attached.
 You can leave it on while adding flour if you’re better at pouring flour than me, don’t have small helpers who like to touch things they shouldn’t, or if you’re okay with the possibility of having to clean up large amounts of flour scattered around your kitchen because it shot right back out of the top of the mixer.

 Let it knead for about 10 minutes with the lid on (for safety).
 Admit it – you’re glad for another break to check out more posts and pins.
 Oh – and be sure to pin this recipe!